theupdateframework/taps/tap1.md

 7. *Backwards Compatibility* -- All TAPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The TAP must explain how the author proposes to deal with these incompatibilities.
 TAP submissions without a sufficient backwards compatibility treatise may be rejected outright.

-8. *Augmented Reference Implementation* -- The augmented reference implementation must be completed before any TAP is given status "Final", but it need not be completed before the TAP is accepted.
+8. *Augmented Reference Implementation* -- The augmented reference implementation must be completed before any TAP is given status "Final", but it need not be completed before the TAP is accepted as "Draft".
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.
 The final implementation must include test code and documentation appropriate for the TUF reference.

 9. *Copyright* -- Each TAP must either be explicitly labeled as placed in the public domain (see this TAP as an example) or licensed under the [Open Publication License](https://opencontent.org/openpub/).